onlyjazz/flask-docs/docs/epro_mobile.md

 Attached a few short videos with example of [ePRO Mobile](./epro.md#android-application).

 ##First login with email and password
-After the CRC adds a subject, the patient receives a welcome email.
+After the CRC adds a subject, the patient will receive a welcome email.

-They should click on the email link and reset their password.
+The patient should click on the email link and reset their password.

 <iframe style="width: 100%;height: 450px;" src="https://www.youtube.com/embed/kVuR0Zh3_D0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-Set a password by the reset password email
+Set a password using the reset password email

 <iframe style="width: 100%;height: 450px;" src="https://www.youtube.com/embed/FTbWHSwk4yM?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>